workflowhub-eu/about/How-to-make-a-workflow-RO-crate.md

 # How to make a workflow RO-crate?

-More info about workflow RO-crates can be found [here](../Workflow-RO-Crate).
+More info about workflow RO-crate specification can be found in our [Workflow-RO-Crate](../Workflow-RO-Crate) section.

 ### 1. Using the Workflow Hub website